 Podcast: Play in new window | Download

-Links to stuff talked about in the show
+Links to stuff talked about during the show and the intro:

-Check out all the other donation types, and get a Grimerica email addy:
+Check out all the other donation types, t-shirts, magnets and get a Grimerica email addy:

 Thanks to Wayne Darnell for help with the website.